exonum/exonum-doc/src/architecture/clients.md

 # Lightweight Clients

-To improve system auditability, Exonum includes a JavaScript library called [light client][github:light-client].
-This library with a number of helper functions available for use by developers.
-These helper functions are used to sign transactions before sending from client side to blockchain and verify blockchain responses on the client side using cryptographic proofs.
+To improve system auditability, Exonum includes a [**light client**](https://github.com/exonum/exonum-client).
+Light client is a JavaScript library with a number of helper functions available for use by frontend developers.
+These helper functions are used to verify blockchain responses on the client side using cryptographic proofs.

 The client functions are divided into the following submodules: